kranthiB/tech-pulse/docs/gen-ai/prompt-engineering.md

 ### Designing Prompts for Everyday Work Tasks

-Creating prompts for daily work tasks involves applying the 5-step framework and iteration methods effectively.
-Below are examples of common use cases:
+This section provides examples of use cases based on the 5-step framework and iteration methods to show how generative AI tools can assist with daily work tasks.

 #### Prompt Library